What can Children with ADHD Teach Us

 Where Does an Addiction to Screens Lead?

 Dr Kardaras says research has connected too much time in front of the screen to ADHD, depression, aggression, anxiety, and even psychosis.
-If you think that’s a cause for concern, get this: Dr Kardaras also says an addiction to screens can be harder to treat than an addiction to drugs.0000000000000+
+If you think that’s a cause for concern, get this: Dr Kardaras also says addiction to screens can be harder to treat than an addiction to drugs.
+Who knew?

-And he would know, as executive director at The Dunes, a well known and respected US drug rehabilitation centre in NY.
-And it comes as no real surprise to learn that the number of both children and adults using screens is skyrocketing, but the figures are astounding – the average teenager in 2016 spent 11 hours in front of a screen!
+Well, he would know, as executive director at The Dunes, a well known and respected US drug rehabilitation centre in NY.
+It comes as no surprise to learn the number of both children and adults using screens is skyrocketing, however, the figures are astounding!
+The average teenager in 2016 spent 11 hours in front of a screen!
 This can affect the brain and language skills(2), especially in children under six.

 What About Children With ADHD?

-Children with ADHD are more prone to over-connecting, and it’s got little to do with not being able to attention – as can be seen when they play with Lego and video games.
-The problem with ADHD is that those who have that kind of brain wiring have great difficulty with boredom, and if something isn’t absolutely fascinating, they just can’t seem to continue to pay it any attention.
-Considering the graphics, sound, colour and visual stimuli involved in a video game with all that action, instant feedback and reason to strive for the next level, it’s an ADHD kid’s heaven.
+Children with ADHD are more prone to over-connecting.
+This has little to do with attention deficit as can be seen when they play with Lego and video games.
+The problem with ADHD is those who have that kind of brain wiring, also have difficulty with boredom.
+So if something isn’t absolutely fascinating, they just can’t seem to focus long enough to pay any attention.
+Considering the graphics, sound, colour and visual stimuli involved in a video game trying to strive for the next level, it’s an ADHD kid’s heaven.

 What’s the Downside of Screen Addiction in ADHD Kids?

-Every bit of stimuli sends a surge of dopamine, a neurotransmitter, straight to the brain’s pleasure/reward centre, so it’s no wonder kids want to be on the computer/mobile/iPad as much as they can.
-Kids with ADHD are at a higher risk of screen addiction than those who are neurotypical,(4) and too much screen-time use is associated with many problems.
-Screen addicts have difficult and troubled relationships with friends and family, they suffer from fatigue, lack of sleep, and low school performance.
-In older children and adults with ADHD, there can be financial problems from shopping to excess, gaming, pornography and gambling, for instance.
+Every bit of stimuli sends a surge of dopamine, a neurotransmitter, straight to the brain’s pleasure/reward centre.
+It’s no wonder kids want to be on ‘screens’ as much as they can.
+Kids with ADHD are at higher risk of screen addiction than those who are neurotypical.
+Too much screen-time use is associated with many problems for all of us.
+Screen addicts have difficult and troubled relationships with friends and family.
+Typically they suffer from fatigue, lack of sleep, and low school performance.
+In older children and adults, financial problems from excessive shopping, gaming, pornography and gambling, can occur.